 Test the Output: Always test your digitized file on the intended medium to check for accuracy.

 Ensure your logo is in a high-quality format (e.g., PNG or JPEG) with clear details.
-Remove unnecessary background elements and simplify intricate designs if needed.
+Remove unnecessary background elements and simplify complex designs if needed.

 Most free embroidery digitizing software requires a vector file.
 Use tools like Inkscape (a free vector design program) to convert your logo to vector format.
 Save it as an SVG file.